 - Compromise.
 Parenting together doesn’t mean being exactly the same.
 Approaching disagreements with flexibility (and acknowledging that there is more than one “right way” to do things) goes a long way.

 - Don’t undermine or criticize your partner.
-Not only does this undermine constructive communication, it can negatively affect your little one if she hears or sees you doing it.
+Not only does this interfere with constructive communication, it can negatively affect your little one if she hears or sees you doing it.
 You and your partner are your child’s favorite people in the world, and it can feel confusing to her to observe one of you speaking or behaving negatively towards the other.

 - Capture cohesion.
 You’re a unit.
 Emphasize doing fun things together as a family, and check in with each other regularly about how you both feel things are going.